Robert Icke: 2013-19, Almeida Theatre

 In 2013, Icke left Headlong to take up a post as associate director at the Almeida Theatre.
 His work there began with the Almeida transfer of his Headlong 1984 in early 2014, which transferred to the Playhouse Theatre in the West End later that year, before transferring to Broadway in 2017.
 In summer 2014, he directed the European premiere of Mr. Burns, a Post-Electric Play by Anne Washburn, which provoked a violently divided critical reaction.
 In early 2015, he directed Tobias Menzies in The Fever in a site-specific production in a hotel room in Mayfair.

-The show that marked Icke as a major British talent was his 2015 Oresteia, the opening production of a season of Greek tragedy.
-A free adaptation of Aeschylus' original running at nearly four hours with three intermissions, Icke added a self-penned prologue to the Aeschylus text concerning the sacrifice of Iphigenia: a "70-minute prequel that dramatises both what led up to that sacrifice and the act itself", which critic Dominic Maxwell dubbed "a masterpiece".
-Oresteia received rave reviews, won Icke several awards, and transferred to the West End.
+In 2015, Icke wrote and directed a version of Oresteia at the Almeida, as the opening production of a season of Greek tragedy.
+A free adaptation of Aeschylus' original running at nearly four hours with three intermissions, Icke added a prologue to the Aeschylus text concerning the sacrifice of Iphigenia: a "70-minute prequel that dramatises both what led up to that sacrifice and the act itself", which critic Dominic Maxwell described as "a masterpiece".

 Icke followed this in 2016 with his own adaptations of Uncle Vanya, starring Paul Rhys, and Mary Stuart, in which Juliet Stevenson and Lia Williams tossed a coin to alternate the two central roles of Mary Stuart and Elizabeth I. Mary Stuart transferred to the West End in 2018, opening to rave reviews.

 Icke made his National Theatre debut with The Red Barn, starring Mark Strong and Elizabeth Debicki in 2016.

-After several months of rumours, Andrew Scott played Hamlet in Icke's production at the Almeida in early 2017.
+After several months of rumours, Andrew Scott played Hamlet in Icke's modern dress production at the Almeida in early 2017.
 The production, which presented a Scandi-noir surveillance state, received rave reviews and transferred to the Harold Pinter Theatre, produced by Sonia Friedman.
 Hamlet was filmed and broadcast on BBC Two on Easter Saturday 2018.

 In summer 2019, Icke stepped down from his Almeida role after six years to focus on his freelance career.
 The Doctor, which premiered at the Almeida Theatre on August 10, 2019, was his final production as the associate director of the Almeida, and won the Evening Standard's Award for Best Director in 2019.
 It was pronounced 'the play of the decade' by The Times.